isc-projects/bind9/doc/arm/reference.rst

    This option enables DNSSEC validation in :iscman:`named`.

    If set to ``auto``, DNSSEC validation is enabled and a default trust anchor for the DNS root zone is used.
+This trust anchor is provided as part of BIND and is kept up-to-date using :ref:`rfc5011.support` key management.

    If set to ``yes``, DNSSEC validation is enabled, but a trust anchor must be manually configured using a ``trust-anchors`` statement (or the